astriaorg/astria/specs/conductor.md

 ### Firm Commitments

-When the Conductor pulls data from the DA, it again filters that data by namespace and compares the block hashes seen there with those of the already executed blocks stored in the map mentioned at the end of the [Soft Commitments](#soft-commitments) section.
+When the Conductor pulls data from the DA, it compares the Sequencer block hashes seen with those of the already executed blocks stored in the map mentioned at the end of the [Soft Commitments](#soft-commitments) section.
 For each block seen in DA that matches an executed block, a `FinalizeBlock` message is sent to the rollup to set those blocks to `final` and the entries in the execution hash to Sequencer block hash map are cleared.

 If blocks are seen in DA data that haven't been seen via gossip, the transactions in those blocks are filtered for the namespace and sent to the rollup for execution as well as being set to final.